Villa sign Real Betis left-back Moreno

 He will provide competition for Lucas Digne, who was brought to Villa from Everton by former manager Steven Gerrard in a £25m deal 12 months ago.

-Villa are currently 11th in the Premier League and were knocked out of the FA Cup at the weekend by League 2 Stevenage.
+Villa are currently 11th in the Premier League and were knocked out of the FA Cup at the weekend by League Two Stevenage.

 - Our coverage of Villa is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment